 Father of six

 In 1898 he married and later fathered six children.
 The children led average lives up until 1917 after Fish’s wife ran off with another man.
 It was at that time the children recall Fish occasionally asking them to participate in his sadomasochistic games.
 One game included the nail-filled paddle Fish used on his victims.
 He would ask the children to paddle him with the weapon until blood ran down his legs.
 He also found enjoyment from pushing needles deep into his skin.
+This is is an actual x-ray of his groin/pelvis region where doctors removed 29 pins and needles he administered into himself.

 After his marriage ended, Fish spent time writing to women listed in the personal columns of newspapers.
 In his letters, he would go into graphic detail of sexual acts he would like to share with the women.
 The descriptions of these acts were so vile and disgusting that they were never made public even though they were submitted as evidence in court.